lbi-cenargen/MetaAnalysis/README.md

 ---
 ## Data processing
 ---
-Two separated analyses were performed, for abiotic and biotic libraries.
+Two separate analyses were performed, for abiotic and biotic libraries.
-The first step is retrieve the data from the differential expression analysis and provide a table for comparison (CTRL x Stressed) with the information of
+The first step consists in retrieving the data from the differential expression analysis and build a table for comparison (CTRL x Stressed) with the information below:

 Gene | Log2FoldChange | pval | padj

-All the libraries need to have the same number of lines, these files can be prepared using the script CreateCommomGenesTables.java
+All the libraries must have the same number of lines, and the files can be prepared using the script CreateCommomGenesTables.java

-An example of input below:
+Below the example of an input file:

 Gene | Log2FoldChange | pval | padj
 ------------ | ------------- | ------------- | -------------